pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 otherwise handled, in a similar way to failures of asynchronous updates.

-The big issue with this approach is that if the first event of an aggregate is not received, there is no way of knowing the aggregate exists, and so there is nothing that can be used to check for updates to that aggregate.
+The big issue with this approach is that if the first event of an aggregate is not processed, there is no way of knowing the aggregate exists, and so there is nothing that can be used to check for updates to that aggregate.